surma/surma.dev/content/postits/arm64.md

 The most important parts from the documentation are at the very end of the page:
 * Flash memory starts at address `0x0000_0000`
 * RAM starts at `0x4000_0000`
-* The DTB is at the start of RAM, i.e. `0x4000_0000`
+* The DTB (more on that later) is at the start of RAM, i.e. `0x4000_0000`

-We will configure or instance to have 128MiB of RAM, so our usable memory addresses will go from `0x4000_0000` to `0x4800_0000`.
-More on the DTB later.
+We will configure or instance to have 128MiB of RAM, so our usable memory address range will go from `0x4000_0000` to `0x4800_0000`.

 ### Test program

- Without an operating system, you can't rely on good old `printf` debugging.
-There is nothing there that writes characters to the screen for you.
-Instead, we'll use the built-in capabilities that qemu offers to verify that our programs are working.
-At least intially.
+ Without an operating system, you can't use good old `printf` debugging.
+There is nothing turns your string into pixels on the screen _for you_, we'd have to do that ourselves.
+That's a lot of work, so instead, we'll use the built-in capabilities that qemu offers to verify that our setup is working.

 To assemble our assembly code to binary machine code, we will use `as`.
 If you are on an M1 like me, you could use the system-provided `as`.
-However, the [binutils] that MacOS provides have been changed and are not as powerful as the GNU originals, so I recommend installing `aarch64-elf-binutils` via homebrew or building them yourself (although it's a bit tedious because of a bunch of dependencies I had to discover incrementally):
+However, the [binutils] that MacOS provides are only GNU-_like_, and have been changed to enforce certain constraints and assumptions specific to Apple M1 processors and MacOS.
+I recommend installing `aarch64-elf-binutils` via homebrew or building binutils yourself (although it's a bit tedious because I only discovered all dependencies incrementally through compilation errors):

 ```
 $ ./configure --prefix=<PREFIX> --disable-gdb --target=aarch64-elf-linux